LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why did the programmer quit his job? - Because he didn't get arrays.
+Why do programmers wear glasses? - Because they need to C#

 <!--joke-end-->